Hiking Mount Nittany: A Must-Do Activity In State College, PA

 How long does it take to hike Mount Nittany?

 There are multiple trails weaving up, down, and around the top of the mountain.
-With that being said, there are options for hiking less than 2 miles to the most popular overlook with views of the Penn State University campus and its well-known athletic facilities, or a longer option covering around 5 miles around the outer edge of the mountain.
+With that being said, you can hike less than 2 miles to the most popular overlook with views of the Penn State University campus and its well-known athletic facilities, or a longer option that covers about 5 miles around the outer edge of the mountain.

 rocky trails you'll cross while hiking Mt Nittany